-The System 1 software is used to design drainage systems to meet the requirements of 'Sewers for Adoption' or other design specifications such as the DMRB.
+The System 1 software is used to design drainage systems to meet the requirements of the 'Sewerage Sector Guidance', 'Sewers for Adoption' or other design specifications such as the DMRB.
 We

 can then use the Simulation module to analyse the hydraulic performance of the system under a variety of conditions to confirm that it will actually meet the

 The Simulation module is also used to analyse the performance of existing drainage systems such as when investigating known flooding problems for example.

 Source Control Module

 The Source Control module allows us to quickly and efficiently design SUDS features including conventional soakaways, rainwater harvesting systems,